Janusz Tomaszewski

 Janusz Teofil Tomaszewski ([ˈjanuʂ tɔmaˈʂɛfski]) (born 13 September 1956 in Pabianice) is a Polish politician.
 A Solidarity activist, member of Solidarity Electoral Action.
-He was a vice-prime minister and Minister of Internal Affairs from 31 October 1997 to 3 September 1999.
+He was a vice-prime minister and Minister of the Interior and Administration from 31 October 1997 to 3 September 1999.
 He was forced to resign his official position due to lustration controversy (he was cleared of all suspicions in 2001).
 In 2004 he joined the Party Centrum.